vk2diy/classe2-calculator/README.md

    * __Baliga's Figure of Merit (BFOM)__
      * Mathjax: $$BFOM = \frac{1}{R_{DS(ON)} \cdot A}$$
      * Unicode: `BFOM = 1 ÷ (RDS(ON) ⋅ A)`
-     * English: "Baliga's Figure of Merit is equal to the inverse of the product of the device on resistance (in ohm-square centimeters) and the active area of the device (in square centimeters)"
+     * English: "Baliga's Figure of Merit is equal to the inverse of the product of the device on resistance (in ohms) and the active area of the device (in square centimeters)"
      * Where:
        * The result `BFOM` is the figure of merit.
 Higher values are better.
        * `RDS(ON)` is the on resistance of the device, in ohms